ipfs/distributed-wikipedia-mirror/README.md

 ### Step 6: Share the hash
 Share the hash of your new snapshot so people can access it and replicate it onto their machines.

+# How to Help

+If you would like to contribute to this effort, look at the [issues](https://github.com/ipfs/distributed-wikipedia-mirror/issues) in this github repo.
+Especially check for [issues marked with the "wishlist" label](https://github.com/ipfs/distributed-wikipedia-mirror/labels/wishlist) and issues marked ["help wanted"](https://github.com/ipfs/distributed-wikipedia-mirror/labels/help%20wanted)